yitu-opensource/T2T-ViT/README.md

 ## Train

-Train the T2T-ViT-7 and T2T-ViT-12 (take Performer in T2T transformer):
+Train the T2T-ViT-7 and T2T-ViT-12 (take Performer in T2T module):

 If only 4 GPUs are available,